fuchaoqun/colaphp/README.md

 A KISS PHP Framework

-Some old documents can be found: http://code.google.com/p/colaphp/
+Some old documents can be found here: http://code.google.com/p/colaphp/

 Read the codes, not the documents.